Most Active Speaker

 In this talk, we'll cover where OpenTelemetry comes from, what problem it's solving, and then into the components that make up OpenTelemetry (from the protocol to the SDKs).

-You'll come away from this talk knowing when it's useful to use OpenTelemetry, and what words to use when you're talking about it.
+You'll come away from this talk knowing when it's useful to use OpenTelemetry, what words to use when you're talking about it, and also a picture of what value it adds.

 Building for Production in a Microservices environment